 Laquered Brass Vs Unlacquered Brass

-When comparing these two finishes, it is very much down to personal preference and whether you are happy with maintaining the products finish.
+When comparing these two finishes, it is very much down to personal preference.

 Lacquered brass has a finish or surface coating that prevents the brass from ageing or tarnishing over time.
 This is a huge benefit because the finish can be enjoyed throughout the lifetime of its use.
 It will always retain its beautiful, rich colouring and will not fade or distort through weather or time.
 If you're looking for a low maintenance light or socket and switches, then this is a favourable option.